CLICK ON THE PHOTO FOR A LARGER VERSION. TYPE AN ARTIST'S NAME IN THE SEARCH BOX TO SEE A LIST OF RELATED PAGES.

 Bach Akademie is forming close links with academic institutions around Australia to establish an atmosphere of learning and education around the ensemble.
 With direct access to the world's leading Bach exponents, Bach Akademie Australia aims to give Australian audiences the very best experience of JS Bach's music and put Australia on the map as a place of international repute in the performance of JS Bach.

 Bach Akademie Australia launched in April 2017 with a sold-out performance in Sydney at the historic Garrison Church, followed by two sold-out performances for the Canberra International Music Festival to rave reviews in Limelight Magazine and Canberra City News, and another sold-out performance at Christ Church St Laurence, Sydney to mark the 500th anniversary of the Reformation.

 Tobias Cole is an award winning singer, choral conductor and artistic director who is driven by a passion to create engaging experiences for performers and audiences.
-In 2016, with support from ArtsACT, the Australia Council and Creative Partnerships Australia, he established his own opera company, HANDEL IN THE THEATRE which in October presented The Vow, an adaptation by Tobias of Handel’s Jephtha at the Canberra Playhouse.
+In 2016, with support from ArtsACT, the Australia Council and Creative Partnerships Australia, he established his own opera company, HANDEL IN THE THEATRE.
+Tobias has been Artistic Director of Canberra Choral Society and Distinguished Artist in Residence at the Australian National University.

 Photo by Michele Mossop

 Alice Giles is celebrated as one of the world’s leading harpists.
 Regarded by Luciano Berio as the foremost interpreter of his Sequenza II, solo recitals include London’s Wigmore Hall, New York’s 92nd Street 'Y' and Frankfurt Alte Oper.
 She is a frequent guest at international music festivals.
 As recipient of an Australian Antarctic Arts Fellowship she performed at Mawson Station in 2011 to commemorate the Centenary of the First Australasian Antarctic Expedition.